thesave/sublime-Jolie/README.md

 - type `install`
 - among the commands you should see `Package Control: Install Package`.
 Select the command.
 - Package Control will fetch the list of available plugins;
-- type `jolie`, among the entries you should see "Jolie Language".
+- type `jolie`, among the entries you should see "sublime-Jolie".
 Select it.

 Package Control will install the package.